samwilson/ormic/modules/README.md

 * The structure of each module directory mirrors that of the top-level application, with `modules/modname/Providers/ModNameServiceProvider.php` being the only file that is *required*.
+* Module migration names must not conflict with those in core or each other.
+  Prefix them with the module's name.